Ngāti Tama–Ngāti Tūwharetoa War: Attack on Keri-tāne

-Those Ngāti Tama who were not killed at Keri-tāne fled, stopping first at Orakei Korako and Atiamuri, before settling at Motu-whanake, near Ohakuri.
-Henceforth, the western coast of Taupo was under Tūwharetoa control.
+Those Ngāti Tama who were not killed at Keri-tāne fled, stopping first at Orakei Korako and Ātiamuri, before settling at Motu-whanake, near Ohakuri.
+Henceforth, the western coast of Taupō was under Tūwharetoa control.

 Attack on Manu-kueke

 Having defeated Ngāti Tama, Tūwharetoa also desired vengeance on Poutū and Ngāti Raukawa for having instigated the murder of Rua-wehea.
-Therefore they swept down and attacked Manu-kueke, which was located in the area of the Karangahape cliffs, defeated his forces, and killed Poutū himself.
+Therefore, they swept down and attacked Manu-kueke, which was located in the area of the Karangahape cliffs, defeated his forces, and killed Poutū himself.

 Aftermath

-The murder of Poutū was subsequently avenged by Te Ata-inutai, who led a raid on the Tauranga Taupō region.
+The death of Poutū was subsequently avenged by Te Ata-inutai, who led a raid on the Tauranga Taupō region.
 He killed Waikari at Koro-tanuku, but at Whakāngiangi, he was wounded by Te Rangi-ita and made peace with Tūwharetoa by marrying his daughter Waitapu to him.
-The war thus marked the end of Tainui's claims to the territories on the western coast of Taupō, but most hapu of Tūwharetoa are now descendants of Tainui through Waitapu.
+The war thus marked the end of Tainui's claims to the territories on the western coast of Taupō, but most hapū of Tūwharetoa are now descendants of Tainui through Waitapu.

 In turn, Kewha avenged the death of Waikari by assassinating Te Ata-inutai in his old age.
 Te Ata-inutai's grandson Tū-te-tawhā and his relative Whiti-patatō avenged that death by leading an attack on the village of Tūwharetoa a Turiroa.
 Cornered by Whiti-patatō, Tūwharetoa a Turiroa handed over the mere, Paroparo-houmeia, which had originally been given to Te Atua-reretahi to kill Rua-wehea and had subsequently come into his possession, and allowed Whiti-patatō to kill him with it.
 This ended the cycle of revenge sparked off by the murder of Rua-wehea.